 Dear Ms. Rose,

-As a caring, friendly and reliable individual, I have a passion for supporting those who need it most and helping them to live a fulfilling life.
+As a caring and reliable individual, I have a passion for supporting those who need it most and helping them to make the most of their lives.
+The smallest gesture can make a difference, so I try my best to be mindful and open to anything that is required of me.

 The care assistant position can be challenging, but I enjoy solving problems and improving myself both professionally and personally.
-Glasgow Community Care was recommended to me by a current care assistant, Janet Green, who spoke highly about the emphasis placed on quality care for patients and families.
+Glasgow Community Care was recommended to me by a current care assistant, Janet Green.
+She talked about your supportive care team and focus on the mental wellbeing of your people.
+It is a tough job sometimes.

-I would love the opportunity to discuss my skills and experience face to face, as well as to learn more about your opening at GCC.
+I would love the opportunity to discuss my skills and experience face to face, as well as to learn more about how I might be able to assist.

 Yours sincerely,